umineko-project/onscripter-ru/README.md

 MAY NOT WORK ON MACOS
-youll need a [patched version](https://github.com/m3t4f1v3/umineko-scripting) of some of the script too
+You will need a [patched version](https://github.com/m3t4f1v3/umineko-scripting) for the discord rpc stub

-i hate mingw :trollface: